datalad-handbook/book/docs/glossary.rst

    container image
        Container images are *built* from :term:`container recipe` files.
        They are a static filesystem inside a file, populated with the software specified in the recipe, and some initial configuration.

+   crippled filesystem
+      git-annex concept: A file system that does not allow making symlinks or removing write :term:`permissions` from files.
+Examples for this are `FAT <https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system>`_ (likely used by your USB sticks) or `NTFS <https://en.wikipedia.org/wiki/NTFS>`_ (used on Windows systems of the last three decades).

    DataLad dataset